 Seafood- like salmon, oysters and tuna – are a known to be fantastic sources of Omega 3’s.
-These little amino acid beauties have been associated with improved health of both body and mind.
+These little fatty acid beauties have been associated with improved health of both body and mind.
 Honestly, in each fishy bite you are giving your body what it needs to improve cardiovascular health, prevent depression, and strengthen cognitive abilities.
-It seems that every day a new study comes out highlighting how important Omega 3 amino acids are to a thriving population.
+It seems that every day a new study comes out highlighting how important Omega 3 fatty acids are to a thriving population.
 Don’t just take our word for it, take a look here to learn more.

 Although technically high in saturated fat, coconut oils have been shown to help lower cholesterol and foster weight loss!
 This appears to be due to the good work of auric acid, capric acid and caprylic acid.
 These “medium chain fatty acids” act differently in the body than saturated fats that originate from hydrogenated vegetable oils, and can actually promote health and nutrition.
 Others have shown improved cognitive abilities when using coconut products as part of a Ketogenic diet in which ketones found in coconut oil help to fuel the brain when it is not processing glucose properly.
 All while tasting delicious and satisfying due to its rich flavor.

 While many have heard about Mercury being found in Tuna, few of us know about the amazing work of Selenium.
 A natural antioxidant, Selenium works to identify and remove free radicals from our bodies, which may help reduce our risks of cancer.
 In fact, Mercury is one of the free radicals that Selenium works to disarm!
 The good news is, that the Albacore Tuna found here on the Oregon coast has some of the lowest levels of Mercury and highest levels of Selenium that you can find in a tuna.
 We’ve had our tuna lab tested to be sure of its safety, and our tuna has some of the lowest rates of Mercury of all those tested by the FDA and a Selenium/Mercury ratio of 3 to 1!
-You can see a .pdf of the lab results here.
 Because the mercury levels in our Tuna are more similar to that of other “low-risk” fish, a woman of reproductive age could eat 6 pouches of our tuna entrees per week without any risks associated with Mercury.
 We say – Go for it!

 We realize that there are many differing opinions on what is “healthy” – so we thought we would tell you about our point of view.
 We believe in using ingredients in their natural state so that they are full of the nutrition you need to thrive.
 Because our fish, sauces and veggies are poached right in the pouches, all their vitamins and minerals stay inside.
 Here in the Pacific Northwest, we work hard and play hard – Fishpeople’s pouches are hearty meals that sustain you through the day, without sacrificing on the taste!